I was surprised at how complicated this one got.

 No studies have shown that face creams containing retinoids, such as Retin-A, Retinol, etc., are harmful during pregnancy but most sites get twitchy about it and advise that you try to avoid it.

-On the other hand, Isotretinoin (Accutane, Amnesteem, Claravis, Sotretwhich) which is man-made form of vitamin A acne medication, and Tazorac have been classed as a Pregnancy Category X by the FDA.
-Which is code for stay-the-hell-away-from-it.
-So don’t touch it with a ten foot pole if you are pregnant or thinking about becoming pregnant.
-It’s badass.
+On the other hand, Isotretinoin (Accutane, Amnesteem, Claravis, Sotretwhich) which is man-made form of vitamin A acne medication, and Tazorac have been classed as a no no by the FDA.
+Which is code for stay-the-hell-away-from-it if you are pregnant or thinking about becoming pregnant.

 As for plant-based, beta-carotene vitamin A, such as sweet potatoes, pumpkins, carrots, cooked spinach, butternut squash, dried apricots, peppers, cantaloupe, etc.; go for it.
 Your body has to convert the beta-carotene to vitamin A so it regulates how much it needs then ditches the rest.